BRAIN-TO/GIRFReco.jl/paper.md

 # Conclusion and Outlook

-The presented package, `GIRFReco.jl`, is an open-source end-to-end toolbox for spiral MRI reconstruction.
+The presented pipeline, `GIRFReco.jl`, is an open-source end-to-end solution for spiral MRI reconstruction.
 It is developed in Julia, and allows users to obtain final images directly from raw MR data acquired by spiral k-space trajectories.
 Following best practices of software sustainability and accessibility, we rely on the established MR image reconstruction package `MRIReco.jl` in our package, while extending its capability to handle the more complex use case of multiple model-based corrections, necessary for high-quality spiral MRI.
 Without loss of generality, `GIRFReco.jl` can be easily extended to allow model-based MRI reconstruction with GIRF and off-resonance corrections for data acquired under arbitrary non-Cartesian k-space trajectories besides spirals.

-`GIRFReco.jl` can be extended to handle arbitrary k-space trajectories, and can act as a self-contained template for generalized image reconstruction from raw scan and calibration data to interpretable images.
+Furthermore, `GIRFReco.jl` can be extended to handle additional model-based corrections (e.g., concomitant or higher-order encoding fields, [bernstein_concomitant_1998;@wilm_higher_2011;@wilm_diffusion_2015;@vannesjo_image_2016]), and can act as a self-contained template for generalized image reconstruction from raw scan and calibration data to interpretable images.

 # References